masonforest/www.masonforest.com/_posts/2018-03-29-scaling-ellipticoin-to-thousands-of-transactions-per-second-and-beyond.markdown

 string of bytes then we know it’s a call to the “transfer” function.
 If it is, in fact, a call to the transfer function, then run the logic of the transfer function natively, otherwise, we will need to run the transaction in the external VM.

-That gave a significant improvement.
-Transactions ran in 1.38 milliseconds on average which give us 724 runs per second.
+Making that change made transactions go through 70 times faster!
+Each one ran in 1.38 milliseconds on average which give us 724 runs per second.